-PHYS 1010 and 1020 comprise a two-semester introductory physics class offering.
-PHYS 1020 gives a broad introduction to the physical sciences with the goal of discussing our solar system, our galaxy, and the cosmology of our universe in the final weeks.
-PHYS 1010 and 1020 can be taken in any order.
-PHYS 1010 and 1020 are for non-science majors; science and engineering students should take another introductory physics track as prescribed by the requirements for your major program.
+PHYS 1010 gives a broad introduction to the physical sciences with the goal of discussing our solar system, our galaxy, and the cosmology of our universe in the final weeks.
+PHYS 1010 is for non-science majors; science and engineering students should take another introductory physics track as prescribed by the requirements for your major program.
 Pre-medical and pre-dental students should take PHYS 2010,2020.